How to Schedule a Church Service: Step-by-Step Guide

 For easy scripture lookup, use Bible Gateway.

-Step 2: Build Your Order of Service
+Step 2: How Do You Build an Order of Service?

 Quick Definition: An order of service is a structured sequence of worship elements that ensures flow, clarity, and shared expectations.